Throne of Glass by Sarah J. Maas

 It was disturbingly delightful.

-I was about as proud of myself for enjoying it as I would be if I had fun watching a reality tv show.
+(I was about as proud of myself for enjoying it as I would be if I had fun watching a reality tv show, but we all have weaknesses.)

 Throne of Glass is your basic maddeningly addictive, senseless YA fantasy that you probably shouldn’t love but do anyway.